dxos/arena/README.md

 Game state is persisted and replicated using [ECHO](https://docs.dxos.org/guide/platform/).
 You will need to be familiar with creating, querying and manipulating [ECHO objects](https://docs.dxos.org/guide/platform/#objects) as well as interacting with [ECHO spaces](https://docs.dxos.org/guide/platform/#spaces).

-It's important to note that different games have different rendering and data requirements to the plugin makes no assumptions about the shape of the game data or the user interface.
+It's important to note that different games have different rendering and data requirements.
+The game plugin host makes no assumptions about the shape of the game data or the user interface.
+This flexibility allows for a wide range of games to be implemented, from simple 2D board games to 3D games rendered with [React Three Fiber](https://docs.pmnd.rs/react-three-fiber/getting-started/introduction).

 #### A minimal game example